 - 1 cups shredded sweetened coconut

-- Bake brownies in an 8x8-inch pan.
+- Mix brownie ingredients together with an electric mixer.
+Bake brownies in an 8x8-inch pan.
 Set aside to cool completely.

 - In a medium saucepan stir together brown sugar, granulated sugar, butter and evaporated milk.
 Whisk in egg yolks.